-We meet together to celebrate Holy Communion (or The Lord’s Supper) once each month during our morning and evening services.
+We meet together to celebrate Holy Communion (or The Lord’s Supper) once each month.
 Holy Communion is a sacred act; a special celebration of God’s love and grace for each one of us.
 All are welcome to come and take part by sharing bread and wine as we recognise these signs of Christ’s body and blood given for us.

 Visitors to our church, including children of all ages, are especially honoured guests at Holy Communion.

 If you love God or want to know him more, then Communion is a way we can express devotion and accept His forgiveness and blessing.
 It can be a spiritual and an emotional experience as God invites us all to share in His feast and to know His love.

 What happens at a Holy Communion service?

 If you wish to share in Holy Communion you will be invited to come to the front where you can stand or kneel.
 If you wish to receive the bread and wine simply put your hands out.
 If you come forward but do not wish to recieve the bread and wine, just keep your hands by your side and a prayer of blessing will be said for you.

 On a practical note all the bread is gluten-free and the wine is non-alchoholic.